Sergio-prog/Search_file/README.md

-Program for searching any file in all of you computer
+A program to search for any file on all your computers using different parameters

 Example: